Kayli/logspub/politoto.md

   - an abbreviation of alternative right
   - a loosely connected far-right white nationalist movement
   - largely online phenomenon (propaganda artifact?)
-  - originated in the United States during the early 2010s went into a decline after 2017
+  - originated in the united states during the early 2010s went into a decline after 2017
   - the term is ill-defined
     - having been used in different ways by alt-right members, media commentators, and academics
     - usually a stub word for something bad?